devunderslash/devops-sre-platform/backend/README.md

 ## Installation

 1. Clone the repository
-2. Create a virtual environment in the backedn directory:
+2. Create a virtual environment in the backend directory:
 ```bash
 cd backend
 python -m venv venv